Diane-cumulus/EVPN_Cumulus/README.md

-This Github repository contains the configuration files necessary for setting up EVPN using Cumulus Linux and Free Range Routing on the Reference Topology.
+This Github repository contains the configuration files necessary for setting up EVPN using Cumulus Linux and Quagga on the Reference Topology.

-This demo is equivalent to the scenario in the MAC+IP Address learning section of the Cumulus EVPN for Controller-less VXLAN whitepaper at https://cumulusnetworks.com/learn/web-scale-networking-resources/whitepapers/Cumulus-Networks-White-Paper-EVPN.pdf
+This demo is equivalent to the scenario in the MAC+IP Address learning section of the [Cumulus EVPN for Controller-less VXLAN whitepaper](https://cumulusnetworks.com/learn/web-scale-networking-resources/whitepapers/Cumulus-Networks-White-Paper-EVPN.pdf)

 The flatfiles in this repository will set up a BGP unnumbered along with the IPv4 and EVPN address family between the leafs and spines.
 The servers will have a basic IPv4 and IPv6 configuration.
 Server01 and 04 are in one VLAN/VXLAN, and servers 02 and 03 are in a different VLAN/VXLAN.

+The demo shows the EVPN address family advertising MAC + IPv4 and MAC + IPv6 addresses with ARP suppression.

 Quickstart: Run the demo
 ------------------------

 Before running this demo, install VirtualBox and Vagrant.
-The currently supported versions of VirtualBox and Vagrant can be found on the cldemo-vagrant.
+The currently supported versions of VirtualBox and Vagrant can be found on the [cldemo-vagrant](https://github.com/CumulusNetworks/cldemo-vagrant) page.

     git clone https://github.com/cumulusnetworks/cldemo-vagrant
     cd cldemo-vagrant